cardboardboxpepe/poc-linux-programs/self-modifying-program/readme.md

 there is no absolute address that `call` calls, I need to work with the linker, in order to do what I want.

-The goal is to have the linker do everything for us, grab the code, encode it, store it somewhere, unpack it at runtime and execute it.
+The goal is to have the linker do everything for us, so we can: grab the code, encode it, store it somewhere, unpack it at runtime and execute it.
 We absolutely require the linker to calculate where the functions are to be placed and the proper calculation of `jmp` and `call` instructions.

 The process is as such: